 You can also visit Shark Island just off Khor Fakkan either just for a boat trip or for diving.
 (More info to be added soon.)

-There are also more exciting developments coming up in Khor Fakkan including the ampitheatre and hilltop restaurant.
-Watch this space!
+There are also more exciting developments in Khor Fakkan including the hilltop restaurant to be added soon.